Lois: And did you... clean up afterward?

 - Veronica's twin, Lola, in the Cherry comic books.
 Very rich, yet prone to doing things like taking up witchcraft and having it backfire on her.

-- In Mean Girls, Regina George, the Queen Bee of the Plastics, is a specific example.
-She can rattle off several mostly-illegal weight loss drugs (most of which either were expensive before being banned or would be expensive to ship from countries where they're still legal).
-Yet, she didn't know enough about health and nutrition to know whether or not butter is a carb.
+- In Mean Girls, Regina George, the Queen Bee of the Plastics, is a very specific example.
+She can rattle off several weight loss products that are (mostly) illegal and most of which either were expensive before being banned or would be expensive to ship from countries where they're still legal—and yet she doesn't even know enough about health and nutrition to know whether or not something like butter is a carb (hint: it's not).

 - In Roman Holiday, Princess Ann gets so fed up with the demands and restrictions of royalty that she runs away and lives as a commoner for a day so she can experience "freedom."
-She's rather naive about a lot of things, particularly the fact that being a commoner has its own demands (such as actually having to work for a living).
+She's rather naïve about a lot of things, particularly the fact that being a commoner has demands of its own (such as actually having to work for a living).

 - Used in The Parent Trap: the twins and their millionaire rancher dad are used to camping, but his Gold Digger girlfriend isn't.